tessgriffin/2048/README.md

 ## Description

-Javascript version of the classic game 2048.
+JavaScript version of the classic game 2048.
 The object of the game is to slide tiles on the grid and get the numbers to add up to 2048!

 ![alt text](http://g.recordit.co/jeOXzI0Xhs.gif "2048 game in progress")